1 Make Sure Your Blog Post Title is Catchy

 How to use images and videos for your blog post

-- Include at least one image near to the top our your post.
+- Include at least one image near to the top of your post.

 - Always include keywords in image names or video titles, image’s Alt tags and description.